-25 people are employed at Robinson & Sons in Chesterfield.
-Square boxes made from chip and pasteboard and round willow boxes for ointments are introduced and Robinson diversify into surgical dressings.
+Manufacture of square boxes made from chip and pasteboard and round willow boxes for ointments are introduced and the company diversify into surgical dressings.

 The new factory Wheatbridge, Chesterfield opens with the introductory manufacture of surgical dressings.

 A world-first preparatory school opens at Wheatbridge Mills, Chesterfield.